 Introduction To Website Indexing

-OK, Let’s say you walk into your local library, march up to the librarian’s desk and ask to borrow “Old Possum’s Book of Practical Cats”( An elucidating compilation of poetry by T.S Eliot on the rather vexing and elusive topic of feline psychology and sociology.
+OK, Let’s say you walk into your local library, march up to the librarian’s desk, and ask to borrow “Old Possum’s Book of Practical Cats”( An elucidating compilation of poetry by T.S Eliot on the rather vexing and elusive topic of feline psychology and sociology.
 A highly recommended read).
-The librarian, after taking a few moments to menacingly stare you down from the top of her horned rim glasses, turns to the all-mighty library catalogue ( it used to be a book back in the day, but now things have gone digital) that has all the books organized (for those looking for extra credit, most libraries use the Library of Congress Classification System (LC) or the Dewey Decimal Classification System to organize their books.) and listed in a simple way that helps librarian check the book’s location, availability, and level of access to it that can be granted.
+The librarian, after taking a few moments to menacingly stare you down from the top of her horned rim glasses, turns to the all-mighty library catalog ( it used to be a book back in the day, but now things have gone digital) that has all the books organized (for those looking for extra credit, most libraries use the Library of Congress Classification System (LC) or the Dewey Decimal Classification System to organize their books.) and listed in a simple way that helps librarian check the book’s location, availability, and level of access to it that can be granted.

 To paraphrase Yoda, “Frustration is the path to user abandonment.
 Frustration leads to disappointment.
 Disappointment leads to anger.
 Anger leads to high bounce rates.

-OK lets do a quick recap before we move on.
+OK, let’s do a quick recap before we move on.
 Website index = better user experience = happy user.

-Now you’re ready for the meat and bones… lets march on.
+Now you’re ready for the meat and bones… let’s march on.

 There are two main ways to index a website: API indexing and crawler-based indexing.
 Both have advantages and disadvantages, and it’s important to understand the difference and which method is best for your needs.